Zainab1027/Project-Part-1/README.md

 - **Edit Movie**: Users can update the details of a selected movie.
 - **Delete Movie**: Users can remove a movie from the library.
 - **Responsive Layout**: Basic responsive design using Bootstrap (CSS customization optional).
+- **User can login/register and logout**: Passport authentication is added, having unauthorized users not have access to adding, editing or deleting movies from the movies library.

 ## Dependencies
 **Express**: Web framework for Node.js